 The first time I drove down the freeway that cuts through downtown Seattle, my attention was drawn upward.
 I’d seen freeway lids plenty of times, but Seattle’s downtown freeway lid hinted at something unique and spectacular: towering evergreens extended high over the lid and wandering vines dangled far over the edges.

 This, I would later come to learn, was my first look at Freeway Park.

 Freeway Park is a unique park in downtown Seattle Washington.
 Created by Lawrence Halprin’s office under the supervision of Angela Danadjieva, it opened to the public on July 4, 1976.
 This expanse of concrete, water, and grass was designed to defuse the sound from the freeway below and link the neighborhoods of Capitol Hill, First Hill, and the Downtown core.

-I’m happy to report that as of fall of 2018, freeway Park is a bright and well-maintained public space.
-Though it’s location in the heart of Seattle during our present opioid crisis means that addicts and signs of drug use may be present, equally present are security foot patrols.
+I’m happy to report that as of the fall of 2019, Freeway Park is a bright and well-maintained public space.
+Though its location in Seattle means that signs of drug use may be present, equally present are security foot patrols.